 AIS receivers: AIS receivers receive transmissions from Class A transceivers, Class B transceivers, AtoNs and AIS base stations but do not transmit any information about the vessel on which they are installed.

-Where do I go to Find Installation Software?
+Where do I go to find Configuration Software?

 Please select your specific product for detailed support, trouble shooting and technical information.